machadodj/machadodj.github.io/outreach/index.md

 ### 2026

+- **September 14, 2026**: "The SARS-CoV-2 phylogeny is sensitive to alignment parameters and outgroup selection" by Omkar Marne and Denis Jacob Machado.
+This talk was given by Omkar Marne at the Charlotte Regional Biomedical Symposium (Charlotte, NC, USA).
+[Click here for our news post about it](https://phyloinformatics.com/2026/09/14/OmkarSymposium.html).
 - **June 8, 2026**: "FAIR Docking: Best Practices for Reproducible Protein-Protein Interactions on the Cloud Platforms" by Anastasiia Duchenko and Denis Jacob Machado.
 This talk was given at the Genomic Research and Data Science Center for Cloud Computing (GRADS-4C) Research Symposium at the Koury Convention Center in Greensboro, NC.
 - **May 14, 2026**: "Promoting Reproducible Research with AVOIDRUNE: An Automated Pipeline for Protein-Protein Interaction Analysis” by Anastasiia Duchenko and Denis Jacob Machado.
 This talk was given at the ThinkAI Research and Innovation Symposium at the UNC Charlotte Dubois Center in Charlotte, NC
-- **April 7, 2026**: "The SARS-Cov-2 Phyogeny is sensitive to alignment parameters and outgroup selection," by Omkar Marne and Denis Jacob Machado.
+- **April 7, 2026**: "The SARS-CoV-2 phylogeny is sensitive to alignment parameters and outgroup selection," by Omkar Marne and Denis Jacob Machado.
 This talk was given at the UNC Charlotte's Graduate Research Symposium (GRS) of 2026.

 ### 2025